wonderbird/git-revert-workshop/README.md

 Finally, they merge `main` back into `develop` to ensure that both branches are always in sync.
 They usually delete their feature branch afterwards.

-## About the exercises

-The exercises simulate how multiple teams develop features concurrently.

-Exercise 1 shows the happy path: The feature works out of the box.

-Exercise 2 shows the unhappy path: A feature doesn't pass the integration tests and needs to be fixed.
-Before we fix the broken feature, we remove it from the TEST system.
-This allows other teams to ship their features while we are debugging.

-Exercise 3 shows the unhappy path from the perspective of two teams working concurrently.
-Both teams start at the same time.
-The first team merges a broken feature into `develop`.
-They revert that merge commit so that the other team can ship a working feature.
-Then the broken feature is fixed and shipped in addition.

-Exercise 4 repeats exercises 2 and 3 assuming that the `main` and `develop` branches are protected.
-This means that the developers cannot commit directly to these branches.

-Exercise 5 shows how to avoid the reapply merge commit used in exercises 2 and 3.
-This practice simplifies future debugging efforts and is described in detail in (3).
-Instead of reverting the revert commit, we recreate the feature branch using the `git rebase` command.

 ## "The System" and the simulation

 In this simulation "The System" is represented by the contents of the